Sponsor a Sister

-Your sponsorship will provide Fidesta Paul Mashambo with secondary school tuition; the first step in achieving her career goals.
-Just $20 will bring a Ray of Hope into her life and those she will serve.Donate »
+Your sponsorship will provide a Sister, just like Fidesta, with secondary school tuition; the first step in achieving her career goals.
+Just $20 will pay for one week of a Sister's education.Donate »

 Meet Fidesta, the future of quality healthcare

 While communities across Africa are making strides in health and wellness, there are still many people suffering from preventable diseases.